amberglen/quartz/content/index.md

 publish: true
 date: 2025-01-07
 ---

-Testing
-This is a blank Quartz installation.
+This is where I share.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+I'll add a 'recent' table here soon.

+and maybe some current interests and projects.

+You can use the Explorer on the left for now